jclarke0000/MMM-MyScoreboard/sports/HOW_TO_ADD_NEW_SPORTS.md

           will render on one line regardless of available space instead of possibly breaking between "8:00" and "pm", while in the second there may be a line break between "10:53" and "3rd" depending on available space.

+      usePngLogos:
+        BOOLEAN (Optional)
+        Use this to specify whether to use PNG images for the logos.
+If omitted, SVG is assumed.

   */
   processData: function(data) {